Optimal Consumption under a Habit-Formation Constraint: the Deterministic Case: Abstract

 \section{Abstract}

-We propose a new optimal consumption model in which the degree of addictiveness of habit formation is directly controlled through a constraint on admissible consumption.
-In particular, we assume that the individual is unwilling to consume at a rate below a certain proportion $\alpha\in(0,1]$ of her consumption habit, which is the exponentially-weighted average of past consumption rates. $\alpha=1$ prohibits the habit process to decrease and corresponds to the completely addictive model. $\alpha=0$ makes the habit-formation constraint moot and corresponds to the non-addictive model. $0<\alpha<1$ leads to partially addictive models, with the level of addictiveness increasing with $\alpha$.
-In contrast to the existing habit-formation literature, our constraint cannot be incorporated in the objective function through infinite marginal utility, and alters the analysis of the corresponding control problem.
-Assuming that the individual invests in a risk-free market, we formulate and solve an infinite-horizon, deterministic control problem to maximize the discounted CRRA utility of the individual's consumption-to-habit process subject to the said habit-formation constraint.
+We formulate and solve a deterministic optimal consumption problem to maximize the discounted CRRA utility of an individual's consumption-to-habit process assuming she only invests in a riskless market and that she is unwilling to consume at a rate below a certain proportion $\alpha\in(0,1]$ of her consumption habit.
+Increasing $\alpha$, increases the degree of addictiveness of habit formation, with $\alpha=0$ (respectively, $\al=1$) corresponding to non-addictive (respectively, completely addictive) model.
 We derive the optimal consumption policies explicitly in terms of the solution of a nonlinear free-boundary problem, which we analyze in detail.
 Impatient individuals (or, equivalently, those with more addictive habits) always consume above the minimum rate; thus, they eventually attain the minimum wealth-to-habit ratio.
 Patient individuals (or, equivalently, those with less addictive habits) consume at the minimum rate if their wealth-to-habit ratio is below a threshold, and above it otherwise.
 By consuming patiently, these individuals maintain a wealth-to-habit ratio that is greater than the minimum acceptable level.
 Additionally, we prove that the optimal consumption path is hump-shaped if the initial wealth-to-habit ratio is either: (1) larger than a high threshold; or (2) below a low threshold and the agent is more risk seeking (that is, less risk averse).
 Thus, we provide a simple explanation for the consumption hump observed by various empirical studies.

 \keywords{Addictive habit formation, consumption hump, optimal consumption, average past consumption, optimal control, free-boundary problem.}